Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

 \end{proposition}

 This means that we can instead consider the following objective function

 Note that, in the real world, we may have cost constraints---e.g., a total budget for installation cost of scrubbers.
 Let $C$ denote the total cost constraint and for $j \in [J],$ let $c_j=\mbox{Cost}(A_j=1)-\mbox{Cost}(A_j=0)$ denote the cost difference between treating and non treating the intervention unit $j$.
-To enable identification of cost-constrained optimal policies, we require these costs $c_j$ to be known. \paragraph{Cost Assumption} \begin{enumerate}[resume,label=(\textbf{A\arabic*})] \item \textit{Known treatment costs:} For $j \in [J]$, $c_j$ is known and $ c_j \geq 0$. \end{enumerate}
+To enable identification of cost-constrained optimal policies, we require these costs $c_j$ to be known: $ c_j \geq 0$. \begin{enumerate}[\bfseries ({C}1)] \item \textit{ Known treatment costs:} For $j \in [J]$, $c_j$ is known and $ c_j \geq 0$. \end{enumerate}